Slabserver/slabserver.github.io/docs/transparency/posts/2023/06-june.md

 <sup>² The dedicated server hosts all of our game servers, databases, as well as our various Discord bots.
 You can find more detail on this [in our documentation](../../../documentation/minecraft/server-architecture.md).</sup>

 <sup>³ Unless disclosed otherwise, this will always be put forward towards next months server costs, and will be displayed in ‘rollover donations’ within the transparency report.</sup>

-<sup>⁴ There will be occasions that certain items on the board are redacted, should they still be in [draft](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project#creating-draft-issues), or contain sensitive tasks or information.</sup>